The story and conspiracy surrounding the death of Ayrton Senna 32 years on

 The official cause: mechanical failure

-The official investigation concluded that a fatigue failure of the steering column was the most probable cause of the accident.
-It said : the component had been hastily modified at Senna’s request to improve cockpit ergonomics, but forensic evidence suggests it sheared mid-corner, resulting in a catastrophic loss of control.
+he official investigation concluded that a fatigue failure of the steering column was the most probable cause.
+The component had been modified to improve ergonomics, but evidence suggests it sheared mid-corner.
+Upon impact, a suspension arm pierced his helmet, causing fatal trauma.

 The conspiracies: what really happened?